-Pro tip: any local hotels and inns have storage available for your bikes.
-Make sure to inquire as you are making your reservations!
+Pro tip: Local hotels and inns may have storage available for your bikes.
+Inquire when you make your reservations!

-Ski trails convert to biking trails during the summer months, allowing visitors to experience Craftsbury Outdoor Center during all seasons.
-Enjoy over 10 miles of single track trails, which offer a mix of rooty to rocky flow.
+60 miles of cross-country ski trails convert to biking trails during the summer months, including 13 miles of single-track trails, which offer a mix of rooty, rocky and flowy.
+Suitable for:

-Jay Peak is now offering summer and fall mountain biking!
-Explore their beginner or intermediate routes, which consist of mountain paths, wooded sections of single track, gravel roads, and multi-purpose trails offering expansive views of peaks and valleys.
+Miles of summer, fall, and winter biking.
+From beginner terrain to pump tracks, trails include mountain paths, wooded sections of single track, gravel roads, and multi-purpose trails offering expansive views of peaks and valleys.